Caledonian and Dumbartonshire Junction Railway: Construction and opening

-Acts of Parliament authorised share capital, but actually getting subscribers to hand over money was difficult, (although the Caledonian took an undercover shareholding of over £10,000, which with similar shareholdings in other proposed lines, later provoked a scandal).
+Acts of Parliament authorised the raising of share capital, but actually getting subscribers to hand over money was difficult, (although the Caledonian took an undercover shareholding of over £10,000, which with similar shareholdings in other proposed lines, later provoked a scandal).
 In fact only a total of £183,510 of capital was subscribed.

-The little company was in serious financial difficulty; in the difficult money conditions following the frenzy of 1845 many subscribers defaulted on calls and the Company cut back their proposed railway to run from Bowling to Balloch only.
+The little company was in serious financial difficulty; in the difficult money conditions following the frenzy of 1845 many subscribers defaulted on calls and the company cut back their proposed railway to run from Bowling to Balloch only.
 Even so, only half of the necessary money was forthcoming (£36,000 of £72,000 for the reduced scheme).

 The railway was saved when George and James Burns, successful operators of steamboats, agreed to take a lease of the railway in security for a large cash injection.
 As well as enabling building of the line, they directly built piers at Balloch and on the Clyde at Bowling, enabling efficient transfer of goods and passengers from Glasgow down the Clyde to and from the railway.
 Bowling was at the western extremity of the Forth and Clyde Canal, which gave access to the industries of the northern margins of Glasgow and to Edinburgh; the railway was built to the canal basin for exchange of goods; the Bowling passenger and goods station was a short distance to the west, close to the Clyde pier.

 The line opened for traffic on 15 July 1850.

-Perhaps conceding that the physical connection to the Caledonian Railway had not been achieved, the Company's publicity at the time referred to The Dumbartonshire Railway.
+Perhaps conceding that the physical connection to the Caledonian Railway had not been achieved, the company's publicity at the time referred to the Dumbartonshire Railway.